polespinasa/website/content/english/posts/grouphug.md

 The main functionality that GroupHug uses is what is known as SigHash.
 Although it is not a term that is well known to regular Bitcoin users, the fact is that it is used in every signature of a transaction.

 The SigHash is basically a _flag_ that is used to indicate what is being signed.
-The idea that in order to spend an UTXO a valid signature must be provided is well known, but what exactly is signing?
+The idea that in order to spend an UTXO a valid signature must be provided is well known, but what exactly is it signing?
 The SigHash comes to indicate that.
-There are different ones, but the most common is the `ALL` SigHash where in each signature ALL the inputs and ALL the outputs are signed.
+There are different ones, but the most common is the SigHash `ALL` where in each signature ALL the inputs and ALL the outputs are signed.

 > :bulb: For more information about the different SigHash types, please refer to the following links: [MasteringBitcoin](https://github.com/bitcoinbook/bitcoinbook/blob/6c472dd00b649b18b6ca6bbcc8ba23775619ce08/ch06.asciidoc#signature-hash-types-sighash).
 The images used below are also from the Mastering Bitcoin book.